tonylukasavage/ti-mocha/README.md

 grunt build
 ```

-This process will generate a new `ti-mocha.js` file based on the `src/mocha.js` file in the `ti-mocha` folder.
+This process will generate a new `ti-mocha.js` file based on the files in `src`.
 It will also create a minified `ti-mocha.min.js` file.

 #### Testing